California Agricultural Production Statistics

 2015 Crop Year Report

 In 2015 California’s farms and ranches received approximately $47 billion for their output.
-This represents a decrease of more than eight percent compared to 2014.
+This represents a decrease of nearly 17 percent compared to 2014.
 California remains the leading US state in cash farm receipts.

 California’s agricultural abundance includes more than 400 commodities.
 Over a third of the country’s vegetables and two-thirds of the country’s fruits and nuts are grown in California.
 California’s top–10 valued commodities for 2015 are: